cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/generic-oidc.md

 #### Email claim

 You can specify a custom **Email claim** name that Access will use to identify user emails.
 This is useful if your IdP does not return the standard `email` claim in the OIDC ID token.
-For example, by default Azure AD maps users to `upn` instead of `email`.
+For example, you may wish to identify Azure AD users based on their `upn` instead of `email`.

 #### Multi-record OIDC claims